 |Air Watts||28 AW

 You can buy the Dyson V6 Fluffy from online stores like Amazon.
 Please check the link below for the latest price.

 Disclaimer: I will earn a commission if you purchase through the link above, but at no extra cost to you, so it’s a win-win for us!

 The Dyson V6 Fluffy is an excellent option if you’re looking for a bare floor.
 The only cleaner that’s cheaper than the V6 and V8 Absolute.
 You’ll still get the same versatility as with all other Dyson cordless vacuums but not spend as much.

 Perhaps the most significant advantage of the soft roller head is it will not scratch hardwood because of all the protection it has underneath.

-A few potential issues would be the shorter run time and a small bin that can be messy to dispose.
-But if you don’t mind those limitations, this is a great option.
+A few potential issues would be the shorter run time and a small bin that can be messy to empty But if you don’t mind those limitations, this is a great option.